Knowwvana/easy-bytes-tech-notes/docs/Github/StopGitTrackingSpecificFileFolder.md

 ---

-## ✅ Confirm it Worked
+## ✅ Confirm the Folder is No Longer Tracked

-* Check your repo on GitHub
+* Visit your GitHub repository
-* The `/publish` folder should no longer appear in the file tree
+* The specified folder or file should no longer be visible
-* It will now be ignored in future commits thanks to `.gitignore`
+* Future changes in that folder will now be ignored thanks to `.gitignore`

 ---

-## 🧠 Bonus Tip: .gitignore Example
+## 📄 Sample `.gitignore` Entry

-Here is how you can ignore the `publish` folder in your `.gitignore` file:
+To ensure the folder remains ignored, include it in `.gitignore` like this:

 ```
-# Ignore publish output folder
+# Ignore deployment or output folders
 /publish/
 ```